 There is a reason Mount Si is one of Washington’s most popular hikes, seeing more than 100,000 people per year on its gently graded and well maintained trails.
 It’s a friendly mountain, giving off an air of comfort and security, as if nothing bad could ever happen there, as if its wildness is somehow tame.
 If it was a dog it would be the family golden retriever, not the pit bull of nearby Mailbox Peak or Snoqualmie Mountain.
 Especially on nice-weather weekends, the worst thing about this hike is the crowds, with their loud conversations and bluetooth speakers and terrible footwear.
-I’ve often tried to figure out if there’s any point on the trail where you could possibly get lost or off-track even if you tried, and I still haven’t found one, it’s like a sidewalk in that way: you can mentally check out pretty completely and still make it up and back without incident and without using your brain much.
+I’ve often tried to figure out if there’s any point on the trail where you could possibly get lost or off-track even if you tried, and I still haven’t found one, it’s like a sidewalk in that way: you can mentally check out pretty completely and still make it up and back without incident and without using your brain much … the perfect workout.
 If you’re a deep-in-your-thoughts hiker, Mt.
 Si’s main trail is your jam; there are no decisions to make or landmarks to be aware of.
 You’ll have cell phone reception the whole time.
 People call it the stairmaster because its incline is uniform to the point of monotony and makes for a great conditioning hike.
 There isn’t much SAR activity on Mt.
 Si, and if there is, it’s usually a climber on the Haystack, the Class 3+ scramble leading to its true summit which most day hikers don’t attempt.
 It’s easy to get lulled into its false sense of safety, and forget that you’re still in nature and anything can still happen, but I’ve seen bear scat on the trail and cougar eyes after sunset, dove so hard onto some rocks while running downhill that I have the fracture lines in my front tooth to prove it, and in a winter storm, Mt.
 Si can get as crazy-blustery as the best of them.
 At 4167 feet it’s not the tallest mountain in the area but it’s high enough to have different weather than the town below and often catches folks off-guard with its snowy top, high winds, and thick woods that go from cozily dim to pitch black the moment the sun goes down.
 So sure, bring the kids, bring grandma, bring your out-of-town visitors, let your guard down, but don’t forget that this suburban playground is under the reign of Mother Nature and anything can happen.

 Mount Si was my first “big” mountain.
 My first 8 miler.
 The first time I brought poles on a hike.
 The first time I wasn’t sure I could do the whole thing.
 I used to look at it from the freeway and think, no way.
 And then one summer’s day while going through a bunch of life turmoil and angst, I decided I needed to do something large to reset my attitude, to overwrite all the negative self-talk I was indulging in at the time, to get back in touch with my inner badass and have something I felt good about.
 When life is kicking you when you’re down, a decent summit does wonders to remind you that you are strong and capable, and sometimes that’s all we need.
 I was working late nights at the time, and I went home, took a shower, got my stuff all packed and ready, and was at the trailhead just before dawn; it was barely light enough to see, and back then I didn’t even know headlamps were a thing for regular hikers, I associated them with “those Everest people” (how I referred to mountaineers).
 In my mind it took all day to get to the base of the haystack; in reality it was about three hours (still slow compared to nowadays but it wasn’t all day, and anyone in reasonably ok-ish shape can do this mountain in about that timeframe).
 I remember sitting up there for awhile, feeling like I should soak it in because surely I’d never be there again.